whichjdk/whichjdk.com/README.md

 Amazon provides releases for major development platforms and an optimized version for its own Amazon Linux 2.

-⚠️ Use _Corretto_, only if you run Java applications directly on Amazon Linux 2 in AWS.
+⚠️ Recommendation: Use _Corretto_, only if you run Java applications directly on Amazon Linux 2 in AWS.

 ### Microsoft Build of OpenJDK